selen-nium/MaskFitting/README.md

 # Mask Fitting System

 ## Description
-The Mask Fitting System is a web-based application designed for hospitals to manage and track mask fittings for their staff.
+A web-based application designed for hospitals to manage and track mask fittings for their staff.
 It features user authentication, a health declaration form, and a dashboard for managing mask fitting data.

 ## Technologies Used